zynk/llama-fs/README.md

 ~~AgentOps is used for logging and monitoring and will report the latency, cost per session, and give you a full session replay of each LlamaFS call.~~ (Hell no.)

-5. (Optional) Install moondream if you want to use the incognito mode
+5. (Not Optional) Install moondream if you want to use the incognito mode
     ```bash
     ollama pull moondream
     ollama pull codellama:instruct